Continuing Education Activity

 In progressive or untreated OHS, biventricular heart failure, pulmonary hypertension, and volume overload are common.
 Patients with obesity hypoventilation syndrome have a lower quality of life with a higher overall symptom course, continued daytime sleepiness, and increased healthcare expenses.
 They are also at a higher risk of increased pulmonary and right-sided pressure overload complications, significantly increasing morbidity, and have overall early mortality compared to nonhypercapnic patients with sleep-disordered breathing alone.

 Referral to a sleep specialist for polysomnography and arterial and venous blood gas testing is pertinent.

 As outlined in the management section, patient education should focus primarily on diet and lifestyle modification and compliance with PAP therapy, which are the cornerstone of management and prevention of progress to complications.

 Enhancing Healthcare Team Outcomes

-Although patients are initially evaluated in the primary care office and by nurse practitioners, a sleep specialist should be included in the healthcare team early on.
+Although patients are initially evaluated in the primary care office, a sleep specialist should be included in the healthcare team early on.
 Polysomnography with an arterial and venous study are recommendations as soon as there is suspicion for OSA/OHS.
 Evaluation of other potential causes of the presentation merit consideration.
-Care should be coordinated with patient, spouse, or family members to ensure adequate adherence to PAP therapy as well as nutritionists, nurses, and case managers in the event of hospitalization.
+Care should be coordinated with the patient, spouse, or family members to ensure adequate adherence to PAP therapy as well as nutritionists, nurses, and case managers in the event of hospitalization.